On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Power consumption model

-We need a shift register and a queue containing the last ratios to track the last predictions.
+The miss history can be encoded in a shift register, and a FIFO queue of up to $n_R$ floating-point numbers can be used for the ratios.
 Every time a packet arrives at a port, if the PDT is still set (the port is up), we count this as a hit, or a miss otherwise.
-We can store this history in a shift register of length $n_R$.
-When a port starts its transition to power up, the ratio is calculated and stored in a FIFO queue of length $n_R$ at the same time as the shift register is updated.
+When a port starts its transition to power up, the ratio (${t_{inac}}/{t_{PDT}}$) is calculated and stored in a FIFO queue of length $n_R$ at the same time as the shift register is updated.
 If we remove a miss from the register by shifting, we also have to pop the oldest element from the queue.
 This way, we keep as many elements on the queue as misses encoded at the shift register.
-The proportion between the miss count and the shift register length returns the hit rate of the last $n_R$ predictions, and the queue of ratios can be used to get a correcting factor.
-It is important to note that a greater ratio of outliers is expected and reasonable, since they appear when a long inactivity period has finished.
-In those cases, the overhead of transitions is acceptable because they are the best opportunities for power saving. ~
+We only track missed predictions because we want to exclusively increase $t_{PDT}$ values using those ratios above 1.
+The proportion between the miss count and the shift register length returns the hit rate of the last $n_R$ predictions, and the queue of ratios can be used to calculate a correcting factor for the output of PerfBound.

 To apply the correcting factor to the PerfBound calculation, we have opted for the geometric mean of all ratios times the miss rate for the last $T_{PDT}$ value.
 The geometric mean was chosen because it is more tolerant of outliers than the arithmetic mean.
-The corrective factor ($cf$) applied to the $t_{PDT}$ calculation is as follows:
+The corrective factor ($cf$) applied to the output of PerfBound is as in Eq.~\ref{eq:pbcfactor}:

-To prevent too small $cf$ values and result in unreasonably high (i.e., second range or above) $t_{PDT}$ values, we set a maximum limit $max_{t_{PDT}}$ within a sensible order of magnitude.
-The corrective factor $cf_b$ will be $min(cf,max_{t_{PDT}})$.
-Giving this leeway to the PerfBound algorithm may seem harmful to power saving as links would spend more time operational after their transmissions end.
+To prevent too small $cf$ values and result in unreasonably high (i.e., second range or above) $t_{PDT}$ values, we set a maximum limit $h_{maxval}$ within a sensible order of magnitude.
+The corrective factor $cf_b$ will be $min(cf,h_{maxval})$.
+The impact of great outliers in ratios that come from long inactivity periods is minimized by the miss rate: the lower the miss rate, the less these values affect the correcting factor.
+The influence of these outliers in the corrective factor diminishes as the network activity increases over time, and we reduce the miss rate.
+Giving this leeway to the PerfBound algorithm may seem harmful to power saving, as links would spend more time operational after their transmissions end.
 However, it also has the potential to reduce the overhead caused by very reduced ${t}_{PDT}$ values.
 This is our proposal, and the results are non-trivial, as we will see in Section~\ref{sec:evaluation}.